plepe/modulekit-table/README.md

 $data
 -----
+Eiter a list of assoc. arrays OR an object of class TableData (see below) OR an object which implements the same interface.

-A list of assoc. arrays, e.g.:
+If it is a list of assoc. arrays, this could look like this:

 ```json
 [